etternagame/etterna/README.md

     <a href="https://discord.gg/ZqpUjsJ"><img src="https://img.shields.io/discord/261758887152058368.svg?color=7289DA&label=Etterna%20Dev%20Group&logo=Discord"/></a>
 </p>

 Etterna is a cross-platform rhythm game similar to [Dance Dance Revolution](https://en.wikipedia.org/wiki/Dance_Dance_Revolution).
 It started as a fork of [StepMania 5](https://github.com/stepmania/stepmania) (v5.0.12), with a focus on keyboard players.
-Over time, Etterna evolved into it's own game, with in-game multiplayer, the online scoreboard [Etterna Online](https://etternaonline.com/), and a community of over 4,000 players.
+Over time, Etterna evolved into its own game, with in-game multiplayer, the online scoreboard [Etterna Online](https://etternaonline.com/), and a community of over 4,000 players.

 ## Table of Contents